svlentink/myhugoblogs/blog.lent.ink/content/2020/digital-nomad.md

 https://zakelijkgeld.nl/kennisbank/representatiekosten/
 https://www.getgekko.com/blog/eten-en-drinken-aftrekken/

-When renting a private office space (thus no shared office space) in a foreign country for a week, the only feasible way of arranging this is via Airbnb or a similar provider.
+When renting a private office space (thus no shared office space) in a foreign country (language barrier) for a week, the only feasible way of arranging this is via Airbnb or a similar provider.

 And if you were to work